mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 `Experimental_CssVarsProvider` provides light and dark mode by default.
 It stores the selected user mode and syncs it with the browser's local storage internally.
-Developers can read/update the mode via the `useColorScheme` API.
+You can read and update the mode via the `useColorScheme` API.

 ```jsx
 import {